Course Outline

 Description

 The ability to program computers and electronic instrumentation is an important skill for engineers.
-This course will build on the introductory content presented in ENG103 and ENG101.
+This course will build on the introductory content.
 It will help you to increase your specific understanding and knowledge of algorithms, data types and digital logic to develop more complex computer programming applications using the C programming language.
-This course will also provide you the knowledge on understanding microcontroller architectures.
+This course will also provide you the knowledge on understanding arithmetic components and microcontroller architectures.

 How will this course be delivered?